Sunday, September 4, 2022

 07 Oct 1913

-"BREAK DOWN OF RESCUED MINER Just four days after he had been 'rescued - from what seemed prefect death, John Tomashefski, of Centralia. who had been entombed in the Continental Colliery for eight days and nights, broke down yesterday afternoon and is now a nervous wreck. ap-Because of this fact he has been forced to cancel his vaudeville tour.
+"BREAK DOWN OF RESCUED MINER Just four days after he had been rescued - from what seemed prefect death, John Tomashefski, of Centralia. who had been entombed in the Continental Colliery for eight days and nights, broke down yesterday afternoon and is now a nervous wreck. ap-Because of this fact he has been forced to cancel his vaudeville tour.

-After he was rescued he appeared to be very strong arid on Saturday and Sunday called on many of friends and told them how glad he was that he was still alive.
+After he was rescued he appeared to be very strong and on Saturday and Sunday called on many of friends and told them how glad he was that he was still alive.
 On Sunday he attended church here and last night was to have appeared at the Majestic theatre.
 Yesterday afternoon his feet became sore and he claimed that his knees were weak.
 He was nervous and cried like a child, being unable to control himself.
-He is a man of uncommonly strong constitution and it is believed that the nervous attack will Boon pass away."
+He is a man of uncommonly strong constitution and it is believed that the nervous attack will soon pass away."

 Pittsburg Press, October 1913